frederic-perez/AmE-dictionary/data/dictionary.md

 __leased__ _v_
 __leather-lunged__ _idiom_ (used before a noun) Having an extremely or inordinately loud or strong voice, as of someone with very robust lungs. _Despite her petite frame, the leather-lunged lead singer was able to shake the audience with her soulful outpourings._
 __leave (something) out of account__ _idiom_ To ignore something; to pay little or no heed to something. _Don’t leave your father’s advice out of account—he knows what he’s talking about!_
+__leave much to be desired__ _idiom_ :dart: To be very inadequate or unsatisfactory; to lack a large amount of what is desired or required. _The film has a very interesting premise, but the final product leaves much to be desired._
 __leaven__ _To leaven the raunch and swagger._
 __leavings__ _n_
 __lebkuchen__ _n_ A chewy, honey-sweetened spice cake or cookie, often containing nuts or candied fruits.